irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 storage (range deletion tombstones and newer revisions mask out older values), but also helps bound the read IOPS required to sustain a fixed workload.
-Like all things, this is counter-balanced[^compaction-1][^compaction-2][^compaction-3][^compaction-4] with the need to maintain sane {write,space}-amplification, which the rate of compactions directly play into.
+Like all things, this is counter-balanced[^compaction-1][^compaction-2][^compaction-3][^compaction-4] with the need to maintain sane write/space-amplification, which the rate of compactions directly play into.

 <span class="marginnote">